 John Helle takes a breather to pet a sheepdog on the ranch.

 It's not just because the family happens to have Scandinavian roots: Thanks to preparedness, our co-founders and fourth-generation Montanan sheep ranchers, the Helles, thrive year-after-year at their ranch in Dillon, despite the very worst weather Mother Nature can muster.
 We're talking more punishing hail storms, incessant rain, skin-frying summer droughts, brutal tree-warping winds, and white-out blizzards than most would ever care to endure.
-Though, the family has remained resilient to the demands of their lands through the simple acknowledgment that wool clothing can prove a silver bullet.
+The family has remained resilient to the demands of their lands through the simple acknowledgment that wool clothing can prove a silver bullet.

 Just like the steadfast ranchers who have raised them, our Merino Wool sheep - the single-origin wool fiber source of our apparel - serve as a paragon of remaining adaptable and "prepared" in the ever-changing conditions they face.
 These sheep have spent a lifetime grazing on pastures and in the mountains of Montana's Rocky Mountains, exposed to the elements year-round.
 From hail to sleet, gale-force-winds and hundred-degree heat, these sheep have seen it all.
-And it's to the huge benefit of our premium products: it may come as surprise to some of our fanbase that the more environmental stress a sheep endures, the higher quality wool the sheep will develop.
+And it's to the huge benefit of our premium Merino Wool clothing: it may come as surprise to some of our fanbase that the more environmental stress a sheep endures, the higher quality wool the sheep will develop.
 This is what sets our wool, and therefore the clothing it produces, above the rest.

 Return from the river.